Arrested for a DUI? Contact The Morris Firm

 - Field sobriety test: When you’re pulled over, the police officer may first conduct a field sobriety test (FST), which is a standardized physical and cognitive performance test given to drivers suspected of driving under the influence.
 The results of the FST may provide the officer with probable cause to arrest the driver.

-- Breath test: The driver must submit to a breathalyzer test if it’s requested by an officer.
+- Breath test: The driver must submit to a breathalyzer test if an officer requests it.

 - Urine test: A urine test can be used to test for the presence of alcohol or another controlled substance.